pbquandt/Airlines_Delays_Analysis/README.md

 ### Dataset:

-- Dataset used in this project is avaialble [here](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations)
+- Dataset used in this project is available [here](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations)

 ### API Endpoints: